Tanner253/BigsAckies/README.md

 ## About The Project

 This project is an e-commerce platform focused on selling reptiles and related supplies.
-It provides features for browsing products, user authentication, managing carts, processing payments, and potentially more.
+It provides features for browsing products, user authentication, managing carts, processing payments, and potentially more..

 ### Built With